Mali Empire: Trade

-There was no standard currency throughout the realm, but several forms were prominent by region.
-The Sahelian and Saharan towns of the Mali Empire were organised as both staging posts in the long-distance caravan trade and trading centres for the various West African products.
+There was no standard currency throughout the realm, but several forms were used.
+The Sahelian and Saharan towns of the Mali Empire were staging posts in the long-distance caravan trade and trading centres for various West African products.
 At Taghaza, for example, salt was exchanged; at Takedda, copper.
-Ibn Battuta observed the employment of servants in both towns.
-During most of his journey, Ibn Battuta travelled with a retinue that included servants, most of whom carried goods for trade.
-On the return from Takedda to Morocco, his caravan transported 600 female servants, suggesting that indentured servitude was a substantial part of the commercial activity of the empire.
+Ibn Battuta observed the use of slaves in both towns.
+During most of his journey, Ibn Battuta travelled with a retinue that included slaves, most of whom carried goods for trade.
+On the return from Takedda to Morocco, his caravan transported 600 female slaves, suggesting that slavery was a substantial part of the commercial activity of the empire.